City of Spokane Valley COVID Resources

 Public health information

-- Update 12.20.20.
-Washington State has approved the use of both the Pfizer and Moderna vaccines.
+- Washington State has approved the use of both the Pfizer, Moderna and Johnson and Johnson vaccines.
 Here is the state’s plan for vaccine distribution.

 - The Washington State Department of Health recently announced the launch of WA Notify, a tool designed to alert users that they may have been exposed to someone with COVID-19.
 The goal is to reduce the spread of the virus.
 The tool works through smartphones, doesn’t share any personal information and is private.
 Users must opt in to participate.
 For more information, including how to active it on your smartphone, visit WANotify.org.